 Economic Analysis

-The transmission network from the final summer peak 2022 RTP reliability cases for the study years (2025 and 2028) will be uploaded into UPLAN as the starting economic cases.
-The start cases will be updated to reflect new projects that have recently received approval through the RPG review process for the study years (2025 and 2028).
+The transmission network from the final summer peak 2023 RTP reliability cases for the study years (2026 and 2029) will be uploaded into UPLAN as the starting economic cases.
+The start cases will be updated to reflect new projects that have recently received approval through the RPG review process for the study years (2026 and 2029).
 The UPLAN database will also be updated using input assumptions included in the economic input assumptions addendum.
-The economic analysis may include weather scenarios performed on other weather years in addition to 2013 weather year for the base case.
-Transmission outage sensitivity analysis may also be included in the 2023 RTP economic analysis.
+The economic analysis may include weather scenarios performed on other weather years in addition to <TBD> weather year for the base case.
+Transmission outage sensitivity analysis may also be included in the 2024 RTP economic analysis.

 Deliverables